Here is why trade along LoC with Pakistan was suspended by India

 "During ongoing probe of certain cases by NIA, it has been brought out that significant number of trading concerns engaged in LoC trade are operated by persons closely associated with banned terror organisations involved in fueling terrorism/separatism," the statement also read.

-It was found that cross-border traders had been tapped by terror groups to help raise funds for terror activities in Jammu and Kashmir.
+It was found that cross-border traders had been tapped by terror groups to help raise funds for terror activities in J&K.

 The NIA had found that a food item would be imported from Pakistan at a very low price and then sold at double the amount in India.
 For instance, Californian almonds would be imported by the trader at Rs 350 a kilogram and then sold at Rs 700 in the Indian market.
 The profit investigators say would be used to fund terror.